pgram1/treegraph/README.md

 Then execute with `python treegraph.py`

-The output can be piped to a file that the [dot utility](https://tracker.debian.org/pkg/graphviz) can use to generate a graph, like so:
+The output can be redirected to a file that the [dot utility](https://tracker.debian.org/pkg/graphviz) can use to generate a graph, like so:

 ```shell
 $ python treegraph.py > graph.dot